For the Spanish version please click here.

 Adolfo Suárez Madrid-Barajas Airport is the major international airport in Madrid.
 Unless you happen to be flying to Spain in a private jet, Barajas is most likely where you will land on your journey over.
-It’s the sixth busiest airport in Europe, serving almost 50 million passengers per year.
-The airport opened in 1928, and has grown to be one of the most important aviation centres of Europe!
-It’s also located quite close to the city’s centre, only around 17 kilometres.
+It’s the sixth busiest airport in Europe, serving almost 50 million passengers a year.
+The airport opened in 1928, and has grown to be one of the most important aviation centres in Europe!
+It’s also located quite close to the city centre, only around 17 kilometres.
 Once you’ve landed and collected all your bags, there are several ways to reach the centre – bus, metro, taxi and even limo services if you’re feeling fancy.

 Airport Bus / Express

-Cabs / Limousine Services – DISCOUNTS
+Taxi / Limousine Services – DISCOUNTS

 As with most airports, you will find a huge supply of taxis waiting for you outside the airport.
 By law, these taxis have to give passengers a flat rate of €30 to reach the city centre.
 So, just give them your address and off you go!
-Enjoy a 5€ discount on your first ride with mytaxi!
+Enjoy a 5€ discount on your first ride with FREE NOW!
 Check here for details!